 This sewing pattern is available as a PDF in sizes UK 8-20.

-Although it looks very impressive, our Sylvia Robe is still a quick and simple garment to make in time for a trip.
+Although it looks impressive, our Sylvia Robe is still a quick and simple garment to make in time for a trip.
 The longer version especially, with its 1920s glamour, is perfect to lounge around your Airbnb in, or as a fabulous extra layer over a t-shirt and jeans to explore the city sights.If you’re heading somewhere hot, Sylvia makes for a great beach cover-up, so you can stay out of the sun in style!
 This sewing pattern is available as a PDF in sizes UK 6-30.

 We hope you’ve been inspired by our last-minute project suggestions.
 If you’re a really fast sewer, you might even manage to make two or three of these sewing patterns in time for your trip.
 Make sure you tag us in your pictures on Instagram so we can see which items made it into your suitcase!